brown-cs132-s13/labs/sql/README.md

 SELECT * FROM people WHERE age=20
 ```

-Unlike CREATE TABLE and INSERT INTO, the database's response to a SELECT is important!
+Unlike `CREATE TABLE` and `INSERT INTO`, the database's response to a `SELECT` is important!
 Again, we'll get into the specifics of reading responses later, but for now understand
-that the database will be sending you a list of rows which fulfil your WHERE clause.
+that the database will be sending you a list of rows which fulfil your `WHERE` clause.

 (More about indexes and why you should have a key?)